Jize-W/Jize-W.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a first-year PhD student at [Department of Automation](https://automation.sjtu.edu.cn/) at [Shanghai Jiao Tong University (SJTU)](https://en.sjtu.edu.cn/), under the supervision of Prof. [Cailian Chen](https://scholar.google.com/citations?user=NGQrfUwAAAAJ&hl=zh-CN) and Prof. [Xinyi Le](https://scholar.google.com/citations?user=MGZyMf4AAAAJ&hl=en).
-I am also a research intern at Shanghai AI Laboratory, mentored by Dr. [Yining Li](https://scholar.google.com/citations?user=y_cp1sUAAAAJ&hl=en) and Dr. [Kai Chen](https://scholar.google.com/citations?user=eGD0b7IAAAAJ).
-Prior to that, I received the B.Eng. degree from SJTU in 2022.
+I am a first-year PhD student at [School of Automation and Intelligent Sensing](https://automation.sjtu.edu.cn/) at [Shanghai Jiao Tong University (SJTU)](https://en.sjtu.edu.cn/), under the supervision of Prof. [Cailian Chen](https://scholar.google.com/citations?user=NGQrfUwAAAAJ&hl=zh-CN) and Prof. [Xinyi Le](https://scholar.google.com/citations?user=MGZyMf4AAAAJ&hl=en).
+Currently, I am a research intern at Wechat Group, Tencent, mentored by Mr. [Zifei Shan](http://www.zifeishan.org/).
+Prior to that, I spent a wonderful time at Shanghai AI Laboratory, mentored by Dr. [Yining Li](https://scholar.google.com/citations?user=y_cp1sUAAAAJ&hl=en) and Dr. [Kai Chen](https://scholar.google.com/citations?user=eGD0b7IAAAAJ).
+I received the B.Eng. degree from SJTU in 2022.

-My current research interest mainly lies in LLM-based agents, multi-agent systems, and information extraction.
+My current research interest mainly lies in LLM-based agents and multi-agent systems.
 For further discussion or potential collaboration, please <a href='mailto:jizewang2000@gmail.com'> email me </a> at: jizewang2000 [at] gmail [dot] com.

 <!-- Previously, I was a master's student at the [Department of Computer Science and Engineering (CSE)](https://www.cs.sjtu.edu.cn/en/) at SJTU, where I was grateful to be mentored by Prof. [Junchi Yan](https://thinklab.sjtu.edu.cn/).
 Prior to SJTU, I received my B.Eng. degree from HIT in 2022.